saigontechnology/rn-firebase-chat/README.expo.md

 - `expo-build-properties` is required for `ios.useFrameworks = "static"` to support some native modules.
 - `@react-native-firebase/app` config enables Firebase auto-configuration.
 - `react-native-video` and `react-native-vision-camera` require native configuration when prebuilding.
+- `buildReactNativeFromSource: true` is required to fix Firebase build issues with non-modular headers.

 ### 3) Add Firebase configuration files